-The field of medicine has certainly come a long way and has greatly benefited from modern day technology.
+The field of medicine has certainly come a long way and has greatly benefited from modern-day technology.
 With each passing year, more technological advancements are paving the way for better scientific methods and innovations, and a prominent disruptor in the field is 3D printing.
-3D-printed limbs may be common nowadays, but some scientists have decided to take it further.
+In fact, 3D-printed limbs may be common nowadays, but some scientists have decided to take it further with 3D-printed corneas.

 According to New Atlas, a team at Britain’s Newcastle University, with Professor Che Connon at the helm, managed to create corneas using a low-cost 3D bio-printer.